-So if you want to make sure your on time payments are being reported, contact your landlord and utility companies and request that they report every on time payment you send.
+You should also do this with your landlord if you are a renter.
 This could help your credit score increase significantly once the credit bureaus have a record of on time payments to consider.

-Ecredable is a company that helps you build a good credit score without using credit cards to do it.
+Ecredable is a company that helps you build an excellent score without using credit cards to do it.
 They record payment information from utility bills, life insurance payments, phone bills, cable bills, and other payments not usually considered in a traditional credit score.

 From that information they build your AMP (All My Payments) credit score which is just as legal and valid as any credit score from a traditional credit bureau.